mvc5/facade/README.md

 spl_autoload_register(new Mvc5\Service\Alias(include __DIR__ . '/config/alias.php'));
 ```

-When a class cannot be found by the default autoloader (i.e. composer) and it has an alias, the PHP class_alias method is called; which will call the autload mechanism again if the aliased class does not already exist.
+When a class cannot be found by the default autoloader (i.e. composer) and it has an alias, the PHP class_alias method is called; which will call the autoload mechanism again if the aliased class does not already exist.
 Below is an example alias configuration.

 ```php
 return [